Best Headphones for Zoom iMore 2021

 - Lacks the sound quality of pricier headphones

-The features you look for when choosing headphones for Zoom or video conferencing might be slightly different than what you look for in everyday headphones.
+When choosing headphones for Zoom or video conferencing, the features you look for might be slightly different from what you look for in everyday headphones.
 Of course, you want excellent sound quality.
 Being able to block out distractions is also a helpful feature, so it's worth considering headphones with Active Noise Cancelation (ANC).
 However, not everyone likes ANC, as it can affect overall sound quality.
 Some people prefer a headphone that physically blocks outside sound by either covering up the ears or being inserted snugly in them.

 A built-in microphone is a must for Zoom calls.
 If you spend more than a few minutes here and there in Zoom, a comfortable fit is vital as well, especially if you wear them throughout your workday, whether you're on calls or not.

 If you're using wireless headphones, long battery life is essential.
 You can use wired headphones on Zoom calls, of course, but I tend to talk with my hands enough to get tangled in wires, so wireless is my preference.
 I've yanked wired earbuds right out of my ears in an enthusiastic conversation.
-The look of your headphones is always fairly important, but it's even more so on Zoom when people primarily see just your head.
+Your headphones' look is always fairly important, but it's even more so on Zoom when people primarily see just your head.
 So pick headphones you like the look and style of.
+On the other hand, some people prefer wired headphones because you get a more solid and secure connection with a wired headset, so that's something to consider.
+A wireless headset that comes with an optional wire is the best of both worlds.

 You'll want any headphones you use on Zoom to be user-friendly, as you don't want to have to interrupt a meeting to adjust your tech (I've done it, and it's embarrassing.)
-Apple's AirPods Pro tick all of the boxes above and more, though any of the choices on this list will provide you an excellent Zoom experience.
+Apple's AirPods Pro "just work" as long as you're using all Apple products, though any of the choices on this list will provide you an excellent Zoom experience.

 Credits — The person that wrote this guide